YOUR GUIDE TO SOLAR PANEL INSTALLATION

 A guide to photovoltaic system design and installation

 The information and suggestions here are provided AS IS for reference purpose only and do not constitute a professional or a legal advice.
-This is not an installation manual and is not intended to substitute or replace official codes and standards (see a complete legal disclaimer linked at the bottom of this page).
+This is not an installation manual and is not intended to substitute or replace official codes and standards (see a complete legal disclaimer linked below).

 NFPA 70®, National Electrical Code®, NEC® are registered trademarks of NFPA.